-Higher doses of ondansetron may prolong the patient's QTc interval and lead to cardiac dysrhythmias.
-Initiate cardiac monitoring when repeat doses are administered.
+- Higher doses of ondansetron may prolong the patient's QTc interval and lead to cardiac dysrhythmias.
+Initiate cardiac monitoring when repeat doses are administered. - Dystonic reaction is rarely seen with short-term use of droperidol.
+If suspected, administer diphenhydramine per protocol.